caiangums/project-euler/002/solution.md

 }
 ```

 As you may notice the first number that this fibonacci implementation output is `0`.
-This is not my first implementation of the sequence but later I'll discuss why I done this.
+This is not my first implementation of the sequence but later I'll discuss why I did this.

 The important thing here is: I have my fibonacci implementation that is recursive and have `O(n)`.